Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 First, cut off all infected areas on your plant.
 Get rid of these infected areas right away and destroy them.

-Separate your plants until you’re positive none of them is infected or infected anymore.
+Separate your plants until you’re positive none are infected or infected anymore.

 Why is there a weird white and chalky residue in my bromeliad plant’s tank?